uowaep/CubiQuake/README.md

 client/cs_cubicinterface.qc | hud / clientside tool drawing and positioning is handled here shared_server_client/sh_sv_cs_cubics.qc | tools for working with the cubic framework, and general world settings client/cs_cubicobjects.qc | for defining custom cubic objects, being cubics that are represented with models rather than trisoup_simple polygons

-### Multiplayer
-Multiplayer seems to be working.
-Other player's cubcs load in your view, but that was expected.
-Fixing that is on the ToDo.
-Get the server from http://fte.triptohell.info/downloads.
-Use the cubiquakeserver.bat file or check the command line inside to run a dedicated server.

 ### Known Issues
 - hull shape inconsistencies on x and z rotated cubics